farskid/web.dev/src/site/content/en/reliable/http-cache/index.md

 or
 [`If-None-Match`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match)
 request headers that we mentioned earlier.

+Assume that 120 seconds have passed since the initial fetch and the browser has initiated a new request for the same resource.
+First, the browser checks the local cache and finds the previous response.
+Unfortunately, the browser can't use the previous response because the response has now expired.
+At this point, the browser could dispatch a new request and fetch the new full response.
+However, that’s inefficient because if the resource hasn't changed, then there's no reason to download the same information that's already in cache!
+That’s the problem that validation tokens, as specified in the ETag header, are designed to solve.
+The server generates and returns an arbitrary token, which is typically a hash or some other fingerprint of the contents of the file.
+The client doesn't need to know how the fingerprint is generated; it only needs to send it to the server on the next request.
+If the fingerprint is still the same, then the resource hasn't changed and you can skip the download.

 When a properly configured web server sees those incoming request headers, it can confirm whether the version of the resource that the browser already has in